Preparing for your JSA interview

 Make sure you can commit to these as they'll be written in your jobseeker's agreement - if they don't sound realistic you should say.
 For example if you can't access the internet at home but you've been asked to check your email every day.

-If you're unsure about what you need to do while you're on JSA, ask your personal adviser.
+If you're unsure about what you need to do while you're on JSA, ask your work coach.
 For example:

 - when do I have to sign on, and what do I have to bring?

 - how do I record my job hunting and how much detail do I have to give?

 - what should I do if I'm ill, have childcare problems or want to plan a holiday?

 - what should I do if I can't keep to my jobseeker's agreement?